SB Nation: Layoffs and site closures

 In January 2023, Vox announced another round of layoffs, affecting 7% of its staff.
 The cuts hit SB Nation hard, with a majority of the company's hockey and soccer sites becoming unaffiliated or being shut down completely.
 Women's ice hockey site The Ice Garden became an independent site with more financial backing than SB Nation had been providing.
 MMA site Bloody Elbow was sold to its original founder in March.
 In April, Sacramento Kings site Sactown Royalty was sold off to its original founder and Chicago Bulls site BlogABull moved to Substack in April.
 By August, Sounder at Heart, one of only two soccer sites to remain, left SB Nation and transitioned to a reader-supported model.

 Despite these cuts, SB Nation also expanded.
 It launched a new golf website in May and its first paid newsletters, focusing on the Detroit Lions and Kansas City Chiefs in August.

 Spradley, who had been serving as publisher since March 2022, left the company in January 2024.
 In March, Vox Media divested Outsports to LGBT-oriented publisher Q Digital, with the site's co-founders receiving an equity stake in the company.
 In April 2024, Vox Media shut down the website's podcast network.

+On February 11, 2025, Vox Media announced they were laying off three employees from Secret Base.

+In May 2026, James Murdoch's Lupa Systems purchased half of Vox Media, with Penske Media Corporation purchasing the remaining half the following month.
+SB Nation was part of this second half, and was organized with PMC's other media assets under a new subdivision named PMX Global, LLC.
+With the Vox name name being retained by Lupa System's half of the Vox Media corporation, the acquisitions marked the end of SB Nation's relationship with the brand it had launched 15 years prior.

 Multimedia content

 In May 2016, SB Nation created an online video series for NBC Sports around NBC Sunday Night Football.
 The network expanded into radio programming in mid-2016 through a partnership with Gow Media.
 SB Nation sold its first original television program, Foul Play, to Verizon Communications' go90, in September.
 The network was averaging approximately 70 million unique monthly visitors at this time.
 Foul Play premiered in May 2018.

-In July 2017, SB Nation published 17776, serialized speculative fiction multimedia narrative by Jon Bois.
+In July 2017, SB Nation published 17776, a serialized speculative fiction multimedia narrative by Jon Bois.
 A sequel, called 20020, was published in 2020.

 In January 2018, SB Nation and Eater aired an online three-episode celebrity cooking competition series sponsored by PepsiCo.
 The show featured National Football League players Greg Jennings, Rashad Jennings, and Nick Mangold as competitors, as well as chefs Anne Burrell and Josh Capon.

 In 2018, SB Nation launched its podcast network, beginning with its NFL team sites and expanding to cover every major sports team.
 In October, SB Nation launched its first storytelling podcast, “It Seemed Smart,” a six-part series hosted by Spencer Hall.

-SB Nation also maintains a YouTube channel which publishes regular web series by a variety of online hosts and content editors including Jon Bois, Will Buikema, Ryan Simmons, Seth Rosenthal, Kofie Yeboah, Mike Imhoff, Clara Morris and many others.
-In August 2020, SB Nation's YouTube channel was renamed to Secret Base.

-The series produced on the channel include: